carljparker/data-512/data-512-a1/README.md

 `pagecount_all_views`

-The total views--both desktop and mobile--collected by the pagecount (legacy) API for this month and year.
+The total views--both desktop site and mobile site--collected by the pagecount (legacy) API for this month and year.

 `pagecount_desktop_views`